-In this post, we’ll discuss some of the documents that are frequently requested in the loan application process.
-Typically, the more information you can provide for lenders, the easier it’ll be for your application to be quickly approved.
+In this post, we’ll discuss documents that are frequently requested by traditional lenders in the loan application process.
+Typically, the more information that small business owners can provide to business lenders, the easier it’ll be to get quickly approved.

 1. Credit Report

-To gain access to additional capital, your business should ideally be able to demonstrate a history of paying back loans in full and on-time.
-Although having a poor credit history won’t necessarily make it impossible to get approved for a loan, it’ll likely prompt lenders to give you higher interest rates.
+To gain access to additional capital, your business should ideally be able to demonstrate a history of paying back loans in full and on time.

-The differences between your personal and your business credit histories will depend on the specific structure of your business.
+The differences between your personal and your business credit scores will depend on the specific structure of your business.
 Usually, it’s recommended that you try to create a separate legal entity for your business (LLC, Partnership, Corporation, etc.).
-This way, things such as late payments on old student loans won’t affect your lendability.
-Having a credit report available when applying for a loan can enable you to determine if you’ll qualify and can be beneficial if you have an exemplary score that will make you an ideal loan recipient.
+This way, factors such as overdue payments on old student loans won’t affect your lendability as a business owner.

 2. Bank Statements